Hesperian Health Guides

 Sometimes a baby will have developmental delays.
 The child will be later than other babies in the village to begin to sit, use her hands, crawl, walk or talk.

 Babies with developmental delays need special care.
-It possible, their parents should get advice from a rehabilitation worker or physiotherapist.
-However, there is a lot that brothers and sisters and other children can do.
+If possible, their parents should get advice from a rehabilitation worker or physiotherapist.
+However, there is a lot that other children in the household can do.

 More than almost anything else, these babies need lots of attention.
 They need to be played with and helped or encouraged to play.
 They need simple toys and colorful or noisy things to attract their attention.
 They need to be talked to and sung to a lot.
 These things will help the baby develop faster.
 And these are all things other children can do.